gobrowse/issues/README.md

 # issues
-this repo is for issues in my forked repos that dont have an issue tab
+this repo is for issues!